 On September 11, 2001, terrorists hijacked four commercial airliners to strike targets in the United States.
 Nearly 3,000 people died as a result of the attacks.

-By presidential proclamation, Americans are called on to participate in a moment of silence beginning at 8:46 AM Eastern Daylight Time on September 11, 2012.
+By presidential proclamation, Americans are called on to observe Patriot Day each September 11 with a moment of silence beginning at 8:46 AM Eastern Daylight Time.
 They may also observe the day with ceremonies and activities, including remembrance services.
 Flags should be displayed at half-staff in honor of the individuals who lost their lives.

 Many Americans will serve in their communities in honor of 9/11 as part of the National Day of Service and Remembrance.
 Service projects range from food drives and home repairs to neighborhood cleanups and disaster preparation activities.
 In many areas, volunteers will honor veterans, soldiers, or first responders by collecting donations, assembling care packages, and writing thank you letters.